Max2github/mshgit/README.md

 (e.g. You should never create the variable "y" -> the command "display" will not work afterwards)

+# Installing
+msh can be installed via homebrew.
+Add the formulas:

+    brew tap Max2github/msh

+and install:

+    brew install msh

+Alternatively you can also just download the executable (see releases -> Shell program).

 # Building
 Currently supports only macos or linux as host.